Starting School and Extreme Tiredness

 Direction, or an opposing view, from myself was met with a variety of responses that oscillated between wails, tears and anger.

 Naively, I tried asking him about his day.
 Every question was like trying to converse with a stereotypical teenager, as if I was being thoroughly unreasonable to ask!

 He was like this all the way home, and literally until he went to bed (...eventually - he was overtired).
 He hardly ate any tea either, which is VERY unlike him.

 If I got frustrated with him, it just made it worse.
 It was exhausting for us both.
 And frankly a bit of a shame, as I had been looking forward to hearing about his day and spending time with him.

 Day two, and I attempted to be wiser.
 I implemented the bribe of a sweetie for once they were in the car IF they held my hand in the car park.
 Bribery being the very cornerstone of my parenting... or should I say "positive behavioural reinforcement"!
 Stickers may work for the teachers, but alas they just don't seem to cut it for me anymore.
 This was remarkably effective (albeit not 100%).
-I also put on a story tape for the journey, rather than trying to chat.
+I also put on a audio story for the journey (I highly recommend the Topsy and Tim collection!), rather than trying to chat.
 This helped keep the atmosphere calm and relaxing.
 They were both quiet.
 Over tea, he told me a bit about his day.
 Result!
 Although I do not think his friends are called "Binky, Bonky and Boo"...